zerynth/docs/docs/reference/boards/genuino_zero/docs/index.md

 The Arduino/Genuino Zero Programming port is connected to EDBG, which provides a virtual COM port to software on a connected computer.
 To recognize the device, ```Windows``` machines requires drivers that can be downloaded from [the Arduino/Genuino Zero guide](https://www.arduino.cc/en/Guide/ArduinoZero), while ```OSX``` and ```Linux``` machines will recognize the device as a COM port automatically.

 !!! note
 	**For Linux Platform**: to allow the access to serial ports the user needs read/write access to the serial device file.
-Adding the user to the group, that owns this file, gives the required read/write access:
-* **Ubuntu** distribution –> dialout group
-* **Arch Linux** distribution –> uucp group
+Adding the user to the group, that owns this file, gives the required read/write access: **Ubuntu** distribution –> dialout group; **Arch Linux** distribution –> uucp group
+*
 If the device is still not recognized or not working, the following udev rules may need to be added:
 ```
 #Genuino Zero Device